acgodson/mortystack/README.md

 ### Retreiving your App ID

-1. Login to the [Dashboard](https://mortystack.xyz)We use web3 auth and custom jwt to generate a unique account address for each social login
+1. Login to the [MortStack Dashboard](https://mortystack.xyz).
+We use `Web3Auth` and `jwt` to generate a unique account address for each email login.

 ![login](morty-frontend/public/login.png)

-2. Connect to an External provider to your dashboard.
-We use useWallet from @txnlabs
+2. Connect an External provider to your dashboard.
+We use useWallet from `@txnlabs`

 ![Connect Wallet](morty-frontend/public/connect.png)